pgEdge/pgedge-helm/docs/installation-usage.md

       hostname: pgedge-n1-rw
     - name: n2
       hostname: pgedge-n2-rw
   clusterSpec:
     storage:
       size: 1Gi
 ```

-You can add a new node simply by introducing it to the `nodes` list:
+You can add a new node simply by introducing it to the `nodes` list, and use spock to bootstrap it from another node:

 ```yaml
 pgEdge: